Do Ya (The Move song): Jeff Lynne version

 Jeff Lynne re-recorded the song in his own home studio.
-It was released in a compilation album with other re-recorded ELO songs under the ELO name.
+It was released on the compilation album Mr. Blue Sky: The Very Best of Electric Light Orchestra with other re-recorded ELO songs under the ELO name.

 Other versions

-The song has been covered by Ace Frehley of KISS on his 1989 solo album Trouble Walkin' and Todd Rundgren with his band Utopia on his 1975 album Another Live and 1998 Japanese-imported album Somewhere/Anywhere, a collection of unreleased tracks, in which the title is a pun on his 1972 release Something/Anything.
-Rundgren also performed it with Utopia on the live 2019 DVD/CD release recorded at Chicago Theatre in 2018.
+Former Kiss guitarist Ace Frehley covered "Do Ya" on his 1989 solo album Trouble Walkin'.
+Todd Rundgren recorded the song with his band Utopia on the 1975 live album Another Live, and his 1998 album Somewhere/Anywhere, a collection of unreleased tracks, the title of which is a pun on Rundgen's 1972 release Something/Anything?.
+Rundgren also performed it with Utopia on the 2019 live DVD/CD release recorded at Chicago Theatre in 2018.